Austria-born, NYC-based, Classical- and Jazz-trained, Genre-bending Singer/Songwriter and Electric Violinist ROSE BARTU

 “A dream has come through,” says singer-songwriter and electric violinist Rose Bartu.
 “I always wanted to work with a producer, who completely understands me and my music and can see me reaching people all over the world.”
 For her upcoming EP she is working with Steve Greenwell, who has worked with legends like Joss Stone, Diane Birch and Andy Grammer among many others.
 “It has been the most challenging and satisfying experience in my musical life!
 It is also very humbling.
 I get constant reminders of how much more there is for me to learn!
 But I trust Steve completely.
 He is giving his all to my songs and artistry, and I gave him full permission to develop a new fresh sound for me!”

-The first single FREEDOM is an anthem for freedom, justice and respect for all people.
+The first single FREEDOM is an anthem for freedom, justice and respect for all people and garnered over 370,000 plays on Spotify.
 Her new sound reminds us of legendary bands like Portishead and Massive Attack, and more recent artists like Haim and CHVRCHES.

 Previously, she stepped out as “Roswitha” (her birth name, which means strength and success) as a singer-songwriter and violinist on her self-produced album, DESTINY, which made it into 10 categories on the Grammy ballots for a potential nomination.
 She embraced her total musicality and tastefully integrated her instrumental virtuosity within a musical style she described as World Soul.
 It’s an elegantly eclectic blend of jazz, classical, R&B, hip-hop, rock and pop that showcases her gorgeous compositions, soulfully angelic vocals and some of the best musicians of the NYC scene on 13 original songs.
 She lead her own bands performing at celebrated venues like The Blue Note, Metropolitan Room, Knitting Factory and touring Europe.
 In addition she has notched over 70 production, arrangement, composition and performance credits on over 24 released albums, videos and film soundtracks.
 Her “DESTINY LIVE in NYC: the concert film” (Roberta Flack surprised her as a guest and stayed for the whole concert) made it onto the 57th Grammy ballots for Best Music Film.